Healthy Homes Assessment Pukerua Bay

 Draught Stopping Pukerua Bay

-If a draft can be felt from unreasonable gaps or holes the area needs to be closed.
+If a draught is felt from unreasonable gaps or holes the area requirements to be sealed.

-What are unjustifiable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Get the complete information for the Healthy Homes draught stopping requirements.

 draught stopping building inspections